digingbil/com_nxpeasycart/docs/architecture.md

 - Translation helpers now normalise `%s` replacements and currency fallbacks, while the dashboard adopts Joomla 5's Font Awesome iconography for checklist states.
 - `media/com_nxpeasycart/src/api.js` exposes an `ApiClient` that unifies request headers, CSRF handling, and HTTP verb helpers, with domain methods starting at `fetchProducts()`.
 - Products can now be created, edited, and deleted directly from the admin grid via a reusable modal editor component that manages images, category chips, and variant tables, syncing payloads with the JSON endpoints.
 Orders can be searched, filtered by state, inspected, and transitioned from the same SPA.
-- The settings workspace persists store metadata, tax rates, shipping rules, and the component’s base currency via the new JSON controllers (`api.settings.*`, `api.tax.*`, `api.shipping.*`), with Vue panels keeping draft state and validation errors in sync.
+- The settings workspace persists store metadata and the component's base currency via the JSON controllers (`api.settings.*`), focusing on General, Security, Payments, and Visual configuration tabs.
+- **Tax Rates** and **Shipping Methods** are managed through dedicated first-class admin panels (`TaxPanel.vue`, `ShippingPanel.vue`) with their own views (`Tax/HtmlView.php`, `Shipping/HtmlView.php`) and submenu entries, following the modal-based CRUD pattern established by Coupons.
+See `docs/admin-tax-shipping.md` for details.
 - An audit logs surface streams entries from `#__nxp_easycart_audit`, enabling admins to filter and review lifecycle events without leaving the SPA.
 - A server-rendered orders fallback table ships inside the Joomla view so administrators can see seed data immediately; it removes itself once the Vue bundle mounts.
 The fallback now also preloads order data into the Vue app via data attributes so the SPA can hydrate without another request.
 - Admin endpoints are emitted as absolute Joomla administrator URLs and the API client merges query parameters onto those URLs, preventing accidental site-app routing.
 Translation helpers now run placeholder strings through `Joomla.sprintf`, so labels like “0 items” render correctly even when the core translations supply `%s` placeholders.